datahub-project/datahub/docs/what/urn.md

 ## Restrictions

-There are a few restrictions when creating an urn:
+There are a few restrictions when creating an URN:

+The following characters are not allowed anywhere in the URN

 1. Commas are reserved character in URN fields: `,`
 2. Parentheses are reserved characters in URN fields: `(` or `)`
+3. URN separator UTF-8 character `␟`

+The following characters are allowed within an URN tuple only.

-3. Colons are reserved characters in URN fields: `:`
+1. Colons are reserved characters in URN fields: `:`

-4. Urn separator UTF-8 character `␟`
+Example: `urn:li:dashboard:(looker,dashboards.thelook::cohort_data_tool)`

 Please do not use these characters when creating or generating urns.
 One approach is to use URL encoding for the characters.